Clearing 2025 is now open

 We hope that you are having a good summer.
 We are looking forward to welcoming you onto the course in September and working with you.
 This is your Welcome Pack which tells you a little bit more about how to prepare and what to expect when you are here.

+Welcome Week starts on Monday 15th September, and this is when we will meet you on campus and introduce you to our buildings and facilities.
 You will meet the staff team and other students on your course and take part in some introductory activities designed so you can get to know each other and remain safe on campus.
-You will also attend talks about the services and facilities the University offers.
+You will be invited to a session to collect your ID card and you will also have the opportunity to watch some videos about the services and facilities the University offers.
+Above all, this week is about having fun and making connections so we have a full and exciting timetable of social events and activities you can sign up to in conjunction with our fantastic Students’ Union team.

-The first taught day of your course is the Monday 23 September.
+The first taught day of your course is the Monday 22 September.
 Generally, you will have timetabled sessions on Mondays, Tuesdays and Fridays each week.
-The rest of the. week will usually be independent study time for you to research and develop your projects.
+The rest of the week will usually be independent study time for you to research and develop your projects.
+Wednesday afternoons are free for you to plan and take part in other activities such as Student Union events, clubs and societies.
 Individual timetables will be given the start of the course.
 In addition to sessions on campus, there will also be digital teaching sessions such as lectures and individual tutorials too.
+You will meet some of your Year 1 tutors including Nigel Coton, Bee Willey, Katie Walker and Christian Petersen.

 On independent study days, and days where digital teaching is scheduled, you will be able to access the campus to continue your work as needed, or you can elect to work remotely.
-We will help you plan your time.
+We will help you understand the nuances of your timetable, and also to plan your time.

 We look forward to seeing you in September.

-Watch the videos and explore the links below for ideas and inspiration
+Watch the video and explore the links below for ideas and inspiration

-ILoveOffset Explore this website as a fantastic resource and eclectic overview of illustration practice.
-The 5 Talks to inspire illustration has great talks from illustrators such as Martin Haake, Tomi Ungerer, and Tara McPherson.
+Watch ‘5 Talks to inspire / illustration’, with talks from illustrators such as Martin Haake, Tomi Ungerer and Tara McPherson.

 Research museums, internet, libraries e.g., explore current news and themes such as endangered animal facts, features, characteristics, biology, science, environments, and links with current illustration and contemporary drawing including: